-If not, then try out this tasty alternative made with apple cider vinegar.
+Why not try out this tasty alternative made with apple cider vinegar?

-Apple cider vinegar is known to help break down protein.
+Because it is known to help break down protein and as an antimicrobial.

 So apple cider vinegar dressing is especially useful on a salad to boost your digestion with barbecued meats.
 It’s really quick and easy to make!

 - 1 tablespoon of olive oil

 - A few drops of maple syrup to sweeten the dressing to taste (optional)